moyner/moyner.github.io/content/post/agentic-simulation/index.md

 - `grep_search`: Perform a text search in the documentation, returning a list of matches.
 The agent can then read the files containing the matches.
 - `retrieve_function_documentation`: Get the docstring of a function, using the Julia `@doc` macro.
 - `retrieve_examples`: Performs a semantic search to find relevant JutulDarcy examples stored in a vector database.
-Full examples are embedded, which helps generate code for complete simu- lations.
+Full examples are embedded, which helps generate code for complete simulations.

 #### Code execution tools